What is Attachment in Relationships?

 Coping with Stress

-In therapy, clients learn how to cope with stressors that cannot be directly impacted.
-A licensed professional can help you learn to manage the stressors and/or the emotions that are causing distress.
+In therapy, clients are taught how to cope with stressors that are beyond their direct control.
+A licensed professional can assist you in managing both the stressors and the emotions that contribute to your distress.

 What is Cognitive Behavioral Therapy and is this approach right for me?